magdalenaboch/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a postdoctoral research fellow at the [Cognitive Neuroecology Lab](https://users.ox.ac.uk/~xpsy0353/), University of Oxford, UK and I am collaborating closely with the [Comparative Canine Neuroimaging Unit](https://ccnu.univie.ac.at/), University of Vienna and University of Veterinary Medicine Vienna, Austria.
+I am currently a postdoctoral research fellow at the [Cognitive Neuroecology Lab](https://users.ox.ac.uk/~xpsy0353/), University of Oxford, UK, and I am collaborating closely with the [Comparative Canine Neuroimaging Unit](https://ccnu.univie.ac.at/), University of Vienna and University of Veterinary Medicine Vienna, Austria.

 My research focuses on understanding brain diversity, driven by the central question of what makes us social.
 Through a comparative framework, I aim to uncover the fundamental principles underlying the neural mechanisms of social behaviour across diverse mammalian species while also investigating the factors that drive differences in brain organization.
 I study this by entirely non-invasive comparative research with humans, dogs and other carnivoran species, with the ultimate goal of expanding this framework to a wide range of mammalian species and lineages.